A bevy of brains on show at Design Indaba 2020

 This year’s theme is Think Tank: Do Tank, which references the uncanny ability that some of the world’s best thinkers have to turn their ideas into reality.

-Although the DI has already made a name for itself as the best conference in the world by, among other things, actively pursuing change and action and seeding more than 200 impact-driven projects into the public square, it is the great speakers at the DI Conference who keep the design-savvy booking their tickets year after year.
+The DI has already made a name for itself as the best conference in the world by, among other things, actively pursuing change and seeding more than 200 impact-driven projects into the public square.
+But it is the great speakers at the DI conference who keep the design-savvy booking their tickets year after year.

-Design Indaba 2020 will be a three-day multi-sensory, thought-provoking and expansive experience that includes a series of captivating talks by day and festival by night, featuring live music, theatre, exhibitions and master classes.
+Design Indaba 2020 will be a three-day multisensory, thought-provoking and expansive experience that includes a series of captivating talks by day and a festival by night, featuring live music, theatre, exhibitions and master classes.

-Bas Timmer has designed an item of clothing that he hopes will bring dignity to members of vulnerable communities and provide work opportunities for the unemployed and for refugees.
-His Sheltersuit, pictured above right, is an attempt to fuse fashion and philanthropy.
+Bas Timmer has designed an item of clothing that he hopes will bring dignity to members of vulnerable communities and provide work for the unemployed and refugees.
+His Sheltersuit is an attempt to fuse fashion and philanthropy.

-Ibrahim Mahana makes enormous installations that represent the fabric of Ghanaian life, while making a post-colonial statement.
+Ibrahim Mahama makes enormous installations that represent the fabric of Ghanaian life, while making a postcolonial statement.

 Kinya Tagawa has a big idea for the next decade.
 His mission is to personalise data to solve problems.
 Some of his work has already convinced governments to change some of their policies.